 Morphological Classification of Bacteria

-• Bacteria are classified based on their morphology (shape), arrangement, staining properties, and other characteristics.
+• Morphological Classification of Bacteria is based on their morphology (shape), arrangement, staining properties, and other characteristics.

 • Here are the main types of morphological classification: